 If you're satisfied with the output then you're done, otherwise

 edit the MIPS program and try again.
 See the Basic Skills section

 for some debugging techniques.

 attempting a homework assignment.
-More realistically, students
+More realistically, students should

-in an initial attempt to solve the homework.
+initial attempt to solve the homework.

 Do this by clicking step in the main SPIM window then clicking